Leberkasrechner/TileCache/README.md

 * The system requires sufficient disk space to store cached tiles.
 * The cache server is multithreaded and optimized for concurrent requests.

+---

+Feel free to file issues or request features on GitHub!